fbpx

 2. Cut things you’re not using

 This is sort of the same idea, but how many things have you got sucked into paying for every month that you don’t even use?
-Go through your credit card and bank statements from the last 2 months and see if there are things you are paying for that you don’t need.
+One of the clever ways to save money is to go through your credit card and bank statements from the last 2 months and see if there are things you are paying for that you don’t need.

 Monthly payments get you because they seem so small, but they add up.
 That’s why one of the most clever ways to save money will always be cutting back on monthly payments.